When Does Closeness in Distribution Imply Representational Similarity? An Identifiability Perspective: Computing Resources

 \section{Computing Resources}

 Each model was trained using a single NVIDIA RTX A5000.
 For each number of classes (4, 6, 10, 18), training 20 seeds on the synthetic data took about 34 hours, summing to a total of 136 hours to train the models on synthetic data.
-For the models on CIFAR-10, training 10 seeds lasted around 27 hours.
+For the models on CIFAR-10, training 10 seeds took $\sim$27 hours.

 The distances are calculated on a CPU-only machine: computing the distances for the models on synthetic data required less than 2 hours, whereas the evaluation on models in CIFAR-10 required around 4 hours.
 Evaluating the accuracy of models on synthetic data was also done on the CPU, taking less than 20 minutes in total.